harness-community/solutions-architecture/terraform-harness-modules/README.md

 ### [infrastructures](https://github.com/harness-community/terraform-harness-delivery/tree/main/modules/environments)

-Environments require an infrastructre definition to define where an application should be deployed.
+Environments require an infrastructure definition to define where an application should be deployed.
 A given environment can have one to many infrastructe definitions of all different types.

-The terraform resource for infrastructres take in some basic information, but mainly uses yaml to define the content of the infrastructre.
-It can sometimes be helpful to create your first infrastructre using the Harness UI and then copy its yaml definiton into terraform.
+The terraform resource for infrastructure takes in some basic information, but mainly uses yaml to define the content of the infrastructure.
+It can sometimes be helpful to create your first infrastructure using the Harness UI and then copy its yaml definition into terraform.
 From there you can modify copies as needed.

 ```terraform
 module "dev_k8s" {